Hyman-Cheung/SetMeal_JAVA/README.md

 # 🍔 SetMeal Management System

-A comprehensive Point of Sale (POS) and CRM application running entirely as a Command Line Interface (CLI) terminal app.This terminal app simulates a restaurant's operational environment, allowing staff members to handle customer orders, manage a customer membership database with dynamic discounts, and audit store performance metrics.
+This comprehensive Point of Sale (POS) and CRM application runs entirely as a CLI terminal app.
+Developed in Java, it simulates a restaurant environment featuring secure staff login and signup.
+The system allows authenticated staff to handle customer orders, manage a membership database with dynamic discounts, and audit store performance metrics.

 ## 🚀 Try It Now (No Download)